Vox (political party): Criminal justice

 Vox advocates law and order policies and calls for "safe neighbourhoods", typically linking the notion to "safe borders" in opposition to the "immigrant invasion".
 The party supports preventive measures against crime, including the increase of sentences for violent crimes and imposing life sentences for sexual offenders and abusers.
-Casals writes that Vox's specific brand of Spanish nationalism is linked to an unconditional support of the State Security Forces and Corps.
+Casals writes that Vox's brand of Spanish nationalism is linked to an unconditional support of the State Security Forces and Corps.

 Vox has proposed that citizens should be allowed to keep arms at home, and supports the castle doctrine, but does not support the right to carry arms or the free sale of firearms.
-Current party leaders, Santiago Abascal and Javier Ortega, are both licensed to carry handguns for self-defence due to recurrent threats to their lives for their political activities.
+Party leaders Santiago Abascal and Javier Ortega are both licensed to carry handguns for self-defence due to recurrent threats to their lives.

 LGBT rights

 Vox opposes same-sex marriage but supports same-sex civil unions.
-While not openly opposed to homosexual adoption, party members want to prioritise heterosexual couples in the process.
+While not openly opposed to homosexual adoption, party members want to prioritise heterosexual couples.
 Vox opposes the Ley Trans approved by the Spanish government in June 2021, believing that the law "attacks the rights of women, children, biology, and common sense".
 Vox congratulated the Hungarian parliament for passing legislation that would ban media and educational content which may be seen by minors from depicting LGBT individuals or addressing LGBT issues.

 Vox has been accused of homophobia, which the party denies.
 Party leader Santiago Abascal has denied said allegations by stating that Vox merely opposes "LGBT ideology", going on to say that many homosexuals are party members, and that he personally has gay friends.
 José María Marco, a gay conservative, contested the April 2019 Senate election in Madrid as Vox's candidate, and also ran second in the party list for the 2019 Madrilenian regional election.
 In some discourses, party leaders have suggested that their opposition to mass immigration from Islamic countries effectively protects the LGBT community, as homosexuality is largely prosecuted in Islamic cultures, and that most immigrants do not alter their attitude upon arrival to Spain.